 Any visit to the west of Ireland should include a visit to one of the 7 islands off the West coast which consist of the 3 Aran Islands of Inis Mór, Inis Meáin, and Inis Oírr, and further north to Inishbofin, Inishturk, Clare Island, and beyond to Achill Island off the coast of Mayo.
 Island life is difficult to describe and impossible to forget.
 Life moves that little bit slower on these islands, and stress is much less than on the mainland.

-However, there are still many activities to do: you can visit historical sites, go cycling, horse riding, or walking, take in the breathtaking scenery and spend time in the many visitor centers, and take part in local music, art, craft, and walking festivals.
+However, there are still many activities to do: you can visit historical sites, go cycling, horse riding, or walk, take in the breathtaking scenery and spend time in the many visitor centers, and take part in local music, art, craft, and walking festivals.

 12) Towns and Villages of County Galway